CS2613-FA23/explorationactivity2-Staebe/Overview.md

 The next two functions are all about orentation and can do much the same thing.
 The first function is _image.rotate(degree of rotation)_ that rotates the image to the degree you provide, I rotated it 90 degrees and here is the car and the piece of code:
 ## insert image
 A very similar function is _image.transpose(command)_ with the options being FLIP_TOP_BOTTOM which flips it on a vertical axis versus the horizontal axis which is FLIP_LEFT_RIGHT.
 In the case of my example I used the vertical rotaion and below is the image flipped upside down.
 All of the photos above are JPEGs that were saved into my working folder using the save function I created that uses the built-in save to make sure the edited images are easily accesible.
-Lastly,
+The write function I talked about earlier makes me able to write on the images a created but it has many more stipulations and parameters.
+The colour must be in RGB format and the font needs to be specific.
+## Add images
+Lastly, as we do in a lot of file I/O programs we must close all the images to make sure no memory errors and it is good coding practice to be accustomed too.
+##